Advertisement

 Lemon and herb salmon with green beans

-Patorniti has a special method for cooking her salmon, it keeps the filet moist and crisps the skin.
-Before laying your fish on a baking sheet, skin side down, heat your pan in the oven for a few minutes.
-Then top each 3-ounce fish with a teaspoon of olive oil, a sprinkle of salt and lemon zest and a few thin slices of lemon.
+Patorniti has a special method for cooking her salmon, which keeps the filet moist while crisping the skin.
+Before laying the fish on a baking sheet (skin side down), heat the sheet in the oven for a few minutes.
+Then top each 3-ounce fish with a teaspoon of olive oil, a sprinkle of salt, a little lemon zest, and a few thin slices of lemon.
 "It steams while cooking and the lemon gets infused in the process," she says.

-Per serving—three ounces of salmon, a cup of green beans tossed in a touch of balsamic vinegar and a half cup of herb-roasted potatoes cooked with 1 tablespoon of oil—this dinner contains 325 calories and about 21 grams of protein.
-Don’t go overboard when adding a touch of oil to the potatoes and green beans or extra calories may add up.
+Per serving—3 ounces of salmon, 1 cup of green beans, and 1/2 cup of herb-roasted potatoes cooked with 1 tablespoon of oil—this dinner contains about 325 calories and around 21 grams of protein.

 Patorniti offers another tip to save you time throughout the week.
 If you know Tuesday is going to be busy, cook two one-pan meals on Monday, when you already have the oven hot.